snellback/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

 A:
-1. Global object binding: when in the global scope, the value of 'this' will be the consol object.
+1. Global object binding: when in the global scope, the value of 'this' will be the console object.
-2. Implicit binding: whenever an function is called by a preceding dot, the object befor the dot is this.
+2. Implicit binding: whenever an function is called by a preceding dot, the object before the dot is "this".
 3. New binding: When a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.
-4. Explicit binding: Whenever JavaScript’s call or apply method is used, this is explicitly defined.
+4. Explicit binding: Whenever JavaScript’s call or apply method is used, "this" is explicitly defined.

 5. Why do we need super() in an extended class?

-A: Idk
+A: We need super() in extended classes because it is used to pass new attributes back up to the constructor of the parent object.

 ## Project Set up